 Barrow Hills recognises that the internet brings the potential for the impact of any sexual violence and sexual harassment concerns to extend further than the local community, and for a victim or alleged perpetrator to become marginalised and excluded by online communities.
 We also recognise the potential for repeat victimisation in the future if abusive content continues to exist somewhere online.
 We will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of online sexual violence and sexual harassment between children by implementing a range of age and ability appropriate educational methods as part of our PSHE and RSE curriculum.
 We will ensure that all members of the community are aware of sources of support regarding online sexual violence and sexual harassment between children.
-We will respond to concerns regarding online sexual violence and sexual harassment between children, regardless of whether the incident took place on our premises or using our equipment.
+We will respond to concerns regarding online sexual violence and sexual harassment between children.
+We will respond to concerns regarding online sexual violence and sexual harassment between children.
+We will respond to concerns regarding online sexual violence and sexual harassment between children.
+We will respond to concerns regarding online sexual violence and sexual harassment between children.
+We will respond to concerns regarding online sexual violence and sexual harassment between children.
+We will respond to concerns regarding online sexual violence on our premises or using our equipment.